 - Life rafts

 Life rafts are primary life-saving devices mandated on ships.
 With an expectant accommodation capacity of 120% of the ship’s passengers, they are useful when the ship capsizes or for short journeys away from ships.
 They are mostly self-inflatable and easy to launch in case of an emergency.

 A lifebuoy is usually a ring-shaped personal safety device which protects a person from drowning at sea.
 Made of rubber, the personal flotation device is bright in colour and available in different sizes for different age groups.

 Life jackets are an important personal life-saving device that has been used by seafarers since ages.
 The design of lifejackets has developed over the years, with the current design being polyester stuffed with foam cubes.
 Life jackets fit the wearer snugly and prevent him/her from drowning when inflated, based on the principle of buoyancy.

 - Marine Distress Signals

 Marine distress signals include line throwers, man-overboard light and smoke signals, parachute rockets, and other buoyant smoke signals.
-These are used to indicate that the person or the ship requires external aid.
+These signals indicate that the person or the ship require external aid.

 These are 11 principal personal life-saving appliances that are essential for ships.
 Ship and lifejacket manufacturers and liferaft service providers in India, like SHM Shipcare, provide quality life-saving devices, to make safe seas and safe shores a reality.